Estimated reading time: 20 minutes

 It helps me want to be more giving in the future.

-I’ve also been researching baby sleep and am thankful I have a library nearby, so I don’t have to spend so much on reading material.
+I’ve also been researching baby sleep, and I’m thankful to have a library nearby, so I don’t have to spend as much on reading materials.

 We saved a little bit on auto because I’m using less gas.
 However, we did sign up for replacement cost insurance for my husband’s truck.